pimsmath/onlinecourses2020/content/courses/algebraic-topology2/index.md

   preview_only: false

 # Free form markdown below this point
+prerequisites:
+  - Topological spaces
+  - Continuous maps
+  - Metric space topology
+  - Quotient topology
+  - Compactness
+  - Basic notions about simplicial complexes, fundamental groups and covering spaces will be helpful, but students will also be given opportunity to self-study about these notions during the first month of the course and help will be offered during tutorials.
 ---
-#### Course prerequisites:
-  * Topological space
-  * continuous maps
-  * metric space topology
-  * quotient topology
-  * compactness
-  * Basic notions about simplicial complexes, fundamental groups and covering spaces will be helpful, but students will also be given opportunity to self-study about these notions during the first month of the course and help will be offered during tutorials.

 #### Reference texts
 * [1] A. Hatcher, Algebraic Topology, Cambridge University Press, 2002.
 (Available for free download from